 In terms of delivery, a game of Chancery Lane should be undertaken as if its players are actually playing under an existing set of rules, and merely reminding one another of the details, or arguing over their nuances.

 Instead of telling your opponent that you're imposing a rule against moving to stations that start with the same letter, admonish them for forgetting to apply a Webster shift and point out how obvious it is that Neasden and Northolt start with the same letter.
 (This also means that when you want to refer to the rule later on - usually when someone else has broken it - you will already have a shorthand term for it.)
-It may seem strange if a veto rule would have affected earlier moves, but didn't - if players have been crossing the river all game, but suddenly there is an objection to a player crossing the river to reach Mornington Crescent - but this is easily explained by some aspect of the game having changed since then. ("We've gone into extra time now, you can only cross the river at London Bridge.
+It may seem strange if a veto rule would have affected earlier moves, but didn't - if players have been crossing the river all game, but suddenly there is an objection to a player crossing the river to reach Mornington Crescent - but this is easily explained by some aspect of the game having changed since then. ("We're in extra time now, Zone 1 bridges are closed.
 Keep up!")

 If you realise that a rule is ambiguous, ask someone to remind you how it works, or to clarify which year's ruleset you're playing it under.